kingller/library-extend-webpack-plugin/README.md

 Its value should be `boolean`.
 The default value is `false`.

-`true`: It will console log the file to add extend code.
+`true`: It will console log the file as extended library.

 ```javascript
 new LibraryExtendWebpackPlugin({